keunlee/istio-knative-starter-workbench/docs/OCP_EXAMPLES.md

 **(1)** Enable Automatic Sidecar Injection (Optional)

-From the cloned Maistra repository, edit the following file: `samples/bookinfo/platform/kube/bookinfo.yaml`, so that you've opted in for accepting sidecar injection by enabling the `sidecar.istio.io/inject` annotation.
+From the cloned Maistra Istio repository, edit the following file: `samples/bookinfo/platform/kube/bookinfo.yaml`, so that you've opted in for accepting sidecar injection by enabling the `sidecar.istio.io/inject` annotation.

-This is already been illustrated in the included example: [`examples/istio/bookinfo/bookinfo.yaml`](/examples/istio/bookinfo/bookinfo.yaml)
+TL;DR This has already been illustrated in the included example: [`examples/istio/bookinfo/bookinfo.yaml`](/examples/istio/bookinfo/bookinfo.yaml).

 **(2)** Deploy Bookinfo Example